Trails in Huntington Beach

 Huntington Beach Central Park’s 365 acres offer miles of meandering trails and walking paths.
 The World Trail is a 1.2-mile loop dotted with 18 exercise stations over a 25-acre area.

-Popular trails neighboring Huntington Beach include Crystal Cove State Park and Top of the World in Laguna Beach.
+Other popular trails neighboring Huntington Beach include Crystal Cove State Park and “Top of the World” in Laguna Beach.

 One of the more famous bike trails in Huntington Beach is the scenic Huntington Beach bike trail, also known as the Ocean Strand.
 Voted one of the top 10 coastal trails in the United States by Coastal Living Magazine, the paved Ocean Strand runs for 10 miles along the Huntington Beach coastline—a perfect bike path for bikers, joggers, walkers, and skaters.
 Beach concessions along the path rent bicycles by the hour or day.
 Pedego Electric Bikes in downtown Huntington Beach rents electric bikes for those seeking a little extra power.